 EHE is when parents have chosen to take full responsibility for their child’s education.
 EHE is not when a tutor from a school, or a tutor provided by the local authority, visits the child’s home to provide some of their education.

 The Law states that the responsibility for a child’s education lies with the parents.
 There is a legal right for parents to educate their child at home, which is fully respected by the local authority.
 Parents must make this important decision for themselves and not be influenced by educational professionals or any other professionals supporting the family.

 If you are considering EHE then it is important that you are aware that it is your right to do so, however in making this decision you become fully responsible for your child’s education.

 The local authority has a statutory duty to ensure that all children who are known to them as being electively home educated receive a suitable education.
-When working with families who have elected to home educate the local authority follows the departmental guidance issued by the Department for Education.

 Further information can also be found in the Department for Education guidance for parents.